francescopapaleo/audio-signal-processing/README.md

     cookiecutter https://github.com/executablebooks/cookiecutter-jupyter-book

-It will prompt you for options (book name, author, include CI/CD, etc.).
+During setup:

-Important: Choose GitHub when prompted for include_ci so that it sets up the GitHub Actions workflow.
+- When prompted for `include_ci`, choose GitHub to automatically generate the GitHub Actions workflow for deployment.

 If you already have an existing Jupyter Book repository, you can manually add the GitHub Actions workflow in the next step.

-## Add the GitHub Actions Workflow
+## Adding the GitHub Actions Workflow

-If the cookiecutter template was not used, create the workflow manually:
+If the cookiecutter template was not used, manually create a workflow file.

-In your GitHub repository, navigate to:
+Navigate to your GitHub repository and create the folder (if it doesn’t exist):

-    .github/workflows/
+    mkdir -p .github/workflows/

-If the folder does not exist, create it.

-Create a new YAML file for the workflow:
+Create a new YAML workflow file:

-    .github/workflows/deploy-jupyter-book.yml
+    touch .github/workflows/deploy-jupyter-book.yml

-Add the following contents:
+Add the following content to deploy-jupyter-book.yml:

 ```
 name: Deploy Jupyter Book